 Ptolemy’s book about geography is usually called the Geographia, its name in its Latin translation, which was the first version of it to be rediscovered by European scholars during the Renaissance.
 (This version was actually a second-generation translation, from the Arabic rather than the original Greek.)
 It’s a remarkable volume in any language.
 “The framework and the vocabulary of our maps of the world are still shaped by Ptolemy,” notes the historian of science Daniel J. Boorstin.

-By the time of Ptolemy, it had been widely recognized by men of learning for hundreds of years that the Earth was a sphere; think back to Eratosthenes’s ingenious method of determining the size of that sphere.
-It was probably Eratosthenes as well who first came up with the idea of superimposing onto the surface of the planet a grid of parallel lines, the earliest forerunner to our modern system of latitude and longitude.
+It was probably Eratosthenes who first came up with the idea of superimposing onto the surface of our planet a grid of parallel lines, the earliest forerunner to our modern system of latitude and longitude.
 But Eratosthenes didn’t lay down his lines using regular spacing.
 Instead he drew them so that they passed through the major landmarks of the known world: the islands of Rhodes and Sicily, the Ethiopian city-state of Meroë, the Strait of Gibraltar, the Euphrates and Indus Rivers, the Persian Gulf, the southern tip of India.
 The resulting patchwork was useful for saying where these places were in relation to other places, but was tied to the political vicissitudes of its time.
 And the grid didn’t extend at all beyond the known world.

 It was left to Hipparchus, who hailed from Rhodes but may have spent some span of time in Alexandria as well, to regularize the system in the decades after Eratosthenes’s death.
 Working from the latter’s estimate that the circumference of the planet must be 24,850 miles (40,000 kilometers), he drew his lines all the way around the globe at even intervals of 69 miles (111 kilometers), winding up with 360 horizontal and 360 vertical lines in all, corresponding to the 360 degrees of a circle.

 Conceptually unassailable, Ptolemy’s system was thus undermined by his use of the wrong numbers.
-His choice wasn’t, it should be pointed out, completely indefensible in the context of his day.
-Strabo, who had lived in Asia Minor from about 65 BC to AD 25, was still considered the leading authority in geography at the time Ptolemy began his study of the subject — considered to have superseded the likes of Eratosthenes and Hipparchus, just as Ptolemy himself would come to supersede some of what Strabo had written.
+The numbers he chose were, it should be pointed out, the ones widely regarded to be the most accurate in his day.
+Strabo was considered the leading authority in geography at the time Ptolemy began his study of the subject — considered to have superseded the likes of Eratosthenes and Hipparchus, just as Ptolemy himself would come to supersede some of what Strabo had written.

-Nevertheless, the Geographia serves as an object lesson today that logic can avail one nothing without the right data to underpin it.
+Nevertheless, the Geographia serves as an object lesson that logic can avail one nothing without the right data to underpin it.
 “Ptolemy’s essential weakness was his desperate lack of facts,” admits Daniel Boorstin.
 Will Durant notes in a similar vein that Ptolemy “tried to rest all his conclusions upon observations”; it was just that said observations were “too seldom his own.”
-His mistaken estimate of the size of the Earth would persist into the Renaissance and beyond, to have some surprising effects on history.
+He became such a respected authority that his perpetuation of Strabo’s error would persist all the way to the Renaissance and beyond, to have some surprising effects on history.
 Christopher Columbus, for example, placed his faith in the Geographia when he set out to find a westward route from Europe to the Far East.
-His reliance on Ptolemy eventually caused him to believe that he had arrived in India when he had actually encountered a whole new, heretofore unimagined continent — a continent which Ptolemy’s cramped version of the Earth simply didn’t have room to accommodate.
-So, the fact that the natives of North and South America were for so many years commonly — and confusingly! — referred to as “Indians” is merely one of the many unlikely legacies of Claudius Ptolemy, ancient Alexandrian.
+His reliance on Ptolemy caused him to believe that he had arrived in India when he had actually encountered a whole new, heretofore unimagined continent — a continent which Ptolemy’s cramped version of the Earth simply didn’t have room to accommodate.
+So, the fact that the natives of North and South America were for so many years commonly — and confusingly! — referred to as “Indians” is merely one of the many legacies of Claudius Ptolemy, ancient Alexandrian.

 Still, Ptolemy’s great error in the Geographia was at the end of the day eminently correctable.
 Once one plugs the correct numbers into his system of the world, it hangs together perfectly.
 Alas, a similar claim cannot be made for his second enormously influential work, which is built upon a profoundly mistaken premise rather than mere faulty data.